Sjors/nado-book/basics/address.md

 That's pretty unlikely to happen.

 Sjors Provoost:
 Yeah.
 Because I might be confusing bytes and characters.
 But exactly, that's very unlikely to happen for SegWit version zero.
 But now we would say, "Okay, we're going to have a new ...
 We're going to have future versions of SegWit, such as Taproot," which would be bc1p, because P is the version one.
 And I believe for Taproot there's also a constraint in how long these addresses are supposed to be.
 So it's still not an acute problem, but in the future maybe we want to have addresses that are somewhat more arbitrary in length, because maybe you want to add some weird conditions to it.
 Or you want to communicate other information, not just the address.
 Maybe you want to put the amount inside the address.
-So this is why there's a new standard proposed BIP 350, which is called bech32m.
+So this is why there's a new standard proposed BIP 350, which is called bech32m^[BIP 350 is the spec for bech32m: <https://github.com/bitcoin/bips/blob/master/bip-0350.mediawiki>].
 And it's actually a very simple change.
 Think it adds to all the math, it adds one extra number to that math.
 And then it fixes that particular bug.
 And everybody's happy.

 Aaron Van Wirdum:
 So it fixes the bug that the qs don't matter anymore.